YLTsai0609/DataScience101/ml_best_practice_from_google.md

 ## **R1 Don't be afraid to launch a product without ML**

 1. ML is cool, but it requires data.
-2. If you think ML will give you a 100% boost, heuristic will grt you 50% of the way there.
+2. If you think ML will give you a 100% boost, heuristic will get you 50% of the way there.
 3. **Example 1 :** Ranking apps in an app marketplaces.
    1. install rate
    2. number of installs